ansible/ansible/docs/docsite/rst/vault.rst

 Editing Encrypted Files
 ```````````````````````

-To edit an encrypted file in place, use the `ansible-vault edit` command.
+To edit an encrypted file in place, use the :ref:`ansible-vault edit` command.
 This command will decrypt the file to a temporary file and allow you to edit
 the file, saving it back when done and removing the temporary file::